Henkjan1110/intro-programming-website/data/week5/3-method-and-constructor-overloading.md

 </sample-output>

-The technique of having two (or more) constructors in a class is known as *constructor overloading*.
+The technique of having multiple constructors in a class with different parameters is known as constructor overloading.
 A class can have multiple constructors that differ in the number and/or type of their parameters.
-It's not, however, possible to have two constructors with the exact same parameters.
+However, it's not possible to have two constructors with the exact same parameters.

-We cannot, for example, add a `public Person(String name, int weight)` constructor since it would be impossible for Java to differentiate between this and the one that has two parameters where int parameter is used for age.
+For example, adding a `public Person(String name, int weight)` constructor would not be possible because Java would not be able to differentiate it from the existing constructor that has two parameters where the int parameter is used for age.

 ## Calling Your Constructor

-Hold on a moment.
-We'd previously concluded that "copy-paste" code is not a good idea.
-When you look at the overloaded constructors above, however, they have a lot in common.
-We're not happy with this.
+Let's pause for a moment.
+We previously determined that copying and pasting code is not a good practice.
+However, if we look at the overloaded constructors above, we can see that they share a lot of similarities, which is not ideal.

-The first constructor - the one that receives a name as a parameter - is in fact a special case of the second constructor - the one that's given both name and age.
-What if the first constructor could call the second constructor?
+The first constructor, which accepts a name parameter, is actually a specific case of the second constructor, which takes both name and age parameters.
+So, what if we made the first constructor call the second constructor instead?

-This is possible.
-A constructor can be called from another constructor using the `this` keyword, which refers to this object in question!
+Thankfully, this is possible.
+A constructor can invoke another constructor using the `this` keyword, which refers to the current object.

-Let's modify the first constructor so that it does not do anything by itself, but instead calls the second constructor and asks it to set the age to 0.
+Let's modify the first constructor so that it does not perform any actions itself, but instead calls the second constructor and sets the age parameter to 0.

 ```java
 public Person(String name) {